 After separating out the highest cost categories, management accountants need to decide what to do with the remaining small value resources.
 Sometimes a small-value resource is placed in the same pool as a large-value resource, based on the rule of thumb that both resources are consumed in a similar way by product.
 For example, labor supervision might be sufficiently similar to labor to be pooled in that category.
 Alternatively, it could remain in a miscellaneous cost pool together with other small-value resources.

 Labro found that management accountants worried unnecessarily about having a large miscellaneous pool of small-value resources.
 Her simulations revealed that having a large miscellaneous overhead cost pool outperformed adding small resources to the larger pools (as when adding labor supervision to the labor cost pool), even when the miscellaneous overhead accounted for 50 percent of the total costs.
 In addition, pooling all small-value resources together in a miscellaneous pool is considerably less time- and labor-intensive than sorting through the miscellaneous pool and re-categorizing the small-value resources.

 That finding alone can save businesses significant spending on consulting.
-“More information always seems better, but it comes at a cost,” Labro said.
+“More information always seems better, but it comes at a cost,” Labro says.
 “It’s much harder to figure out which resource could potentially go with which large pool rather than throwing them all together.
 Consultants charge a lot of money to do those kinds of detailed costing-system designs.
 But it turns out there are some simple ways of designing systems that are pretty accurate.”